lorinahmed/AI-dub-lu/README.md

 npm start
 ```

-3. Enter a YouTube URL and select your target language to start dubbing!
+3. Enter a YouTube URL and select your target language to start AI-powered dubbing!

 ## API Documentation